barahona-research-group/PyGenStability/README.md

 -------

 This module contains various additional tools one can use.
 Currently it contains:
- - optimal-scales: to find and plot optimal scales accos time
+ - optimal-scales: to find and plot optimal scales accros time
+ - sankey: plot sankey diagrams of clusters accros time